Dear laser cutting lover,

 17- You will need to clamp your pieces to insure accuracy.

-18 -You ca also consider alternative connection methods like small door hinges to connect your pieces together.
+18 -You can also consider alternative connection methods like small door hinges to connect your pieces together.

 19- Instead of using screws to fix the hinges, consider gluing those to the wood to avoid possible damage that can result from drilling holes into the piece, which can also interfere with the design cuts.
 This would work best if you are working with thin material.
-Otherwise, the screws of the hinges would pop out, preventing the flexibility of the different parts thus defying the multifunctionality of the piece.
+Otherwise, the screws of the hinges would pop out, constricting the movement and flexibility of the different parts thus defying the multi-functionality of the piece.
 If you still want holes to fix your parts, you can also plan to incorporate the screw holes into the design to have them laser cut.

 21- You can assemble your pieces to be multifunctional.
 It can be two types of decorative pieces that you can use for various occasions or moods.
 In this case, I would advise you to use the door hinges instead of glue.
 This way you can use your piece as both a lantern and decorative door divider.
 When making the big object, I had in mind an installation piece, however, I also wanted it to be functional.
 I thought what would I do with such a huge piece when the art show is done?
 I had to think of alternatives.
 That is how I thought of a room divider.
 When the show is over, you can use it, or sell it as an artistic divider.
 After putting the pieces together, the screws were popping at the back, preventing the doors from folding in the desired order.
 To resolve this, I cut the remnants of the screws in the back.